-- IV.A.5. advancement of fellows' knowledge of ethical principles foundational to medical professionalism.
-(Core) - IV.B.
+IV.A.5. advancement of fellows' knowledge of ethical principles foundational to medical professionalism.
+(Core)

+IV.B.
 ACGME Competencies

 Background and Intent: The Competencies provide a conceptual framework describing the required domains for a trusted physician to enter autonomous practice.
 These Competencies are core to the practice of all physicians, although the specifics are further defined by each subspecialty.
-The developmental trajectories in each of the

-Competencies are articulated through the Milestones for each subspecialty.
+The developmental trajectories in each of the Competencies are articulated through the Milestones for each subspecialty.
 The focus in fellowship is on subspecialty-specific patient care and medical knowledge, as well as refining the other competencies acquired in residency.

 IV.B.1.
-The program must integrate the following ACGME Competencies into the curriculum: (Core)

-IV.B.1.a) Professionalism

-Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
-(Core)

-IV.B.1.b) Patient Care and Procedural Skills

-Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
+The program must integrate the following ACGME Competencies into the curriculum: (Core) IV.B.1.a) Professionalism Fellows must demonstrate a commitment to professionalism and an adherence to ethical principles.
+(Core) IV.B.1.b) Patient Care and Procedural Skills Background and Intent: Quality patient care is safe, effective, timely, efficient, patient-centered, equitable, and designed to improve population health, while reducing per capita costs.
 (See the Institute of Medicine [IOM]'s Crossing the Quality Chasm: A New Health System for the 21st Century, 2001 and Berwick D, Nolan T, Whittington J. The Triple Aim: care, cost, and quality.
 Health Affairs.
 2008; 27(3):759-769.).
 In addition, there should be a focus on improving the clinician's well-being as a means to improve patient care and reduce burnout among residents, fellows, and practicing physicians.
 These organizing principles inform the Common Program Requirements across all Competency domains.
 Specific content is determined by the Review Committees with input from the appropriate professional societies, certifying boards, and the community.

-IV.B.1.b).(1)

-Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
-(Core)

-IV.B.1.b).(1).(a) Fellows must demonstrate competence in:
+IV.B.1.b).(1) Fellows must be able to provide patient care that is compassionate, appropriate, and effective for the treatment of health problems and the promotion of health.
+(Core) IV.B.1.b).(1).(a) Fellows must demonstrate competence in managing patients with: IV.B.1.b).(1).(a).(i) fractures and dislocations, including phalangeal or metacarpal with and without internal fixation; carpus, radius, and ulna with and without internal fixation; and injuries to joints, nerves, and ligaments; (Core) IV.B.1.b).(1).(a).(ii) upper extremity vascular disorders and insufficiencies; and, (Core) IV.B.1.b).(1).(a).(iii) upper extremity pain.
+(Core) IV.B.1.b).(2) Fellows must be able to perform all medical, diagnostic, and surgical procedures considered essential for the area of practice.

-IV.B.1.b).(1).(a).(i) appropriate use of diagnostic laboratory tests: (Core)

-IV.B.1.b).(1).(a).(ii) interpreting the imaging examinations of the musculoskeletal system; (Core)

-IV.B.1.b).(1).(a).(iii) developing treatment plans to manage

-patients with traumatic, congenital and developmental, infectious, metabolic, degenerative, and rheumatologic disorders;

-IV.B.1.b).(1).(a).(iv) recognizing and managing complications of treatment: and.
-(Core)

-IV.B.1.b).(1).(a).(v) assessing the effectiveness of treatment methods, including outcome studies.
 (Core)